joepeck28/Cryptocurrencies/README.md

 # Cryptocurrencies
-Module 19 - Unsupervised Machine Learning
+Using Machine Learning to model patterns in Cryptocurrency data obtained from CryptoCompare API